matusbalazi/BP-Markers-Positions-Detector/README.md

 </p><br>

 <p align="justify">
   All circles were detected, distances between them were calculated and written to text file, output image was saved.
+Check the order of detected circles.
+It must match the correct order as was shown in the <i>Preparations</i> part.
-  Output image is little bit messy but later check the text file <i>result.txt</i>.
+Output image is little bit messy but later take a look in the text file <i>result.txt</i>.
+There are written calculated distances.
 To continue hit the <i>Enter</i> to close the image.
 </p>

 <p align="center">